• Skip to primary navigation

 Air quality in Scotland has improved in recent years, but pollution from transport, industry, and domestic heating and cooking remains a significant contributor to climate change and a public health risk.

-Joining ERCS will be Mandy Cairns from Communities Against Woodsmoke, Dr Malcolm White, clean air specialist at Global Action Plan, and Prof Jill Belch ,co-chair of the Royal College of Physicians of Edinburgh’s working group on air pollution.
+• Prof Jill Belch, co-chair of the Royal College of Physicians of Edinburgh’s working group on air pollution.

 Watch our previous webinars